MicrosoftDocs/dynamics-365-ai/ai-docs/sales/understand-forecast-projection-through-trend-chart.md

 ## Understand trend charts

 > [!NOTE]
 > Columns available for trending can be configured in the forecast configuration.
-To learn more, see configure columns.<!--note from editor: LOOK THIS UP-->
+To learn more, see [configure columns](/sales-enterprise/choose-layout-and-columns-forecast#configure-columns).

 The following screenshot shows an example of a trend chart.